EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 ## Chrome bookmarks

 Chromium runs entirely in a RAM based folder, bookmarks are not persistant.
-This is because chrome has a habit of heavy writes to disk.
+This is because chrome has a habit of heavy writes to disk, and EmberOS is designed for always-on kios style use.

 However you can manually call save-chrominum-state to copy this to persistant storage.

 You can also make ~/.config/chromium a symlink to a folder in persist, but that may wear out the SD card eventually.